Basket Transfer Accident Attorneys

 For years, Arnold & Itkin has fought for the victims of negligence in the offshore and maritime industry.
 We’ve helped our clients win billions of dollars to recover their medical expenses, lost wages, diminished future earnings, and more.
 Our basket transfer accident lawyers have helped thousands of people rebuild their lives and provide for their families.
 Review your legal options with an attorney here today.

-If you or a loved one have suffered injuries while being on a basket transfer, contact our basket transfer accident attorneys today for a free case review.
+If you or a loved one have suffered injuries during a basket transfer, contact our offshore injury attorneys today for a free case review.
 Call (888) 493-1629!

 Why Billy Pugh Basket Transfers Risk Workers’ Lives

 These basket transfers are usually attached to a crane and are used to hold one or more workers onto the Billy Pugh basket’s netting.
 The crane operator lifts the basket, swings it over the side of the first vessel and lifts or lowers the basket and workers to their destination.
 If it all goes smoothly, there shouldn’t be any problems—but not everything goes smoothly.
 There are numerous risks associated with basket transfers.